terenzio/URL-Shortening-Service/README.md

    ```
    curl --location 'http://localhost:9000/api/v1/url/display'
    ```
-   The response will include the shortened URL.
+   The response will include the shortened code for easy readibility.
    ```
    [
      {